rhomobile/rhomobile-docs/eb/en/edge/api/Database.md

 ### <span class="label label-inverse"> Destructor</span> close()
-<p>Closes the database.
-The database will not be accessible until it is opened again.</p>
+Closes the database.
+The database will not be accessible until it is opened again.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>